AlexGunin/generate-react-cli/readme.md

         |-- /Box
             |-- Box.js
             |-- Box.css
-            |-- Box.test.js
+            |-- Box.test.ts
 ```

 ### Options

 You can also override some of the GRC component config rules using one-off commands.
-So for example, let's say you have set **withTest** to be `true` in the `component.default` property.
+So for example, let's say you have
+set **withTest** to be `true` in the `component.default` property.
 You can override it like this:

 ```
   npx generate-react-cli component Box --withTest=false